 We encourage you to keep a copy of our crash form so that you have an easier time collecting necessary information following a crash.
 If you’re able, please report your data to us through our crash tracker so that we can make recommendations to elected officials and police on how to make roads better for bicyclists.

 Read the following to understand how the events after a crash might unfold, and what you can do should you be in a crash.
-For an abbreviated list of tips, see this blog post.

 What do I do immediately after a crash?